setsunafseieia/runbot.bat/README.md

 # runbot.bat
 my Runbot.bat
-[CRITICAL] launcher : failed environment check,bot was not installed using git.if you downloaded a ZIP,you did it wrong.
+[CRITICAL] launcher : failed environment check,bot was not installed using git.if you downloaded a ZIP,you did it wrong. how i can fix it answer thank you